The holiday season is full of sweets and treats. Get inspired with 5 holiday treats to make for loved ones. I bake these nearly every year!

-I used to make a bonanza of holiday treats for my family and to share with friends.
-I still make a few, but now that half of my children are are out of the house most of the year, I am less inclined to make so many holiday treats.
+Want a bonanza of holiday treats to make for your family and share with friends?
+I make quite a few, but now that half of my children are are out of the house most of the year, I am less inclined to make so many holiday treats.

 There’s nobody around to eat them…except me!

-Despite this, I haven’t totally given up on holiday treats, and making them.
+Despite this, I haven’t totally given up on baking holiday treats.
 There are a few tried-and-true ones I make every year.

 This recipe takes 15 minutes to make, is a big crowd pleaser, and is a versatile option for other holidays, like Easter and Valentine’s Day (just swap out the color of M & M’s).

 (originally from Gourmet magazine, 1994, now on Epicurious)

 I enjoy a good biscotti, but I am not a big fan of the fruit and nut versions.

 When I discovered this double chocolate recipe way back in 1994 (before marriage and kids!), I fell in love.

 This is the ONLY biscotti I make.